agentmorris/camera-trap-ml-survey/README.md

 ![Ecology Paper](https://img.shields.io/badge/-Ecology_Paper-lightgrey)
 ![MegaDetector](https://img.shields.io/badge/-MegaDetector-aa4444)

 Used camera traps to study two caves in the Republic of Congo known to be rich bat habitats.
-Used MegaDetector + Timelapse for image review; indicated that "Megadetector falsely detected the presence of animals and humans in only 2.3% of all photos".
+Used MegaDetector + Timelapse for image review; indicated that "MegaDetector falsely detected the presence of animals and humans in only 2.3% of all photos".
 Reviewed all non-blanks manually for species identification and human behavior categorization.
 Used video for behavioral tagging of both humans and animals.
 Main findings include "greater species diversity and richness outside caves compared to inside", "during wet seasons, bats tend to be more numerous", frequent detection of rodents, and extensive use of the one of the caves by humans, for prayer activity and bat/guano harvesting.

 They did not do a systematic recall analysis; and they highlight that "data processing with [MegaDetector] may also have had an impact on the detection of bats and insects, as it is not yet perfectly calibrated for this type of taxon".